Please go to https://mysl.org/clubs/ely for sign up and kilometer tracking.

 Eight Sundays from 2:00-3:30

 Ely MYSL rents youth ski equipment for $20 to participating children.
 Equipment is limited and will be assigned to individuals on a first come, first serve basis beginning registration night.
+The ski rental ($20 per set) is only available to

 Volunteers make MYSL & ENSC happen.
 If you are able to help, please let us know!